Planetary-Computers/autotab-starter/README.md

 This repository is provided as-is, with no guarantees.
 Before using any code, please review it thoroughly.
 If considering a scraper, familiarize yourself with the target website's guidelines and Terms of Service.
 Avoid any unauthorized or illegal activities.
 We hold no responsibility for any potential issues or outcomes.

 > Note: By default autotab logs user data including the application state, DOM and model responses for recorded events while running `autotab record`.
-You can turn off state and DOM logging by going to [Settings](https://www.autotab.com/dashboard/settings) to turn off state and DOM logging.
+You can disable state and DOM logging by going to [Settings](https://www.autotab.com/dashboard/settings).